xpmethod/xpmethod.github.io/_posts/encounters/2014-11-14-pamela-smith.md

 ---
-layout: post
+layout: encounter
 title: "Pamela Smith"
 location: "Butler Studio"
 tags:
-type: rapid-prototype
+type: encounter
 prompt: "Using grad student lab notes, make a richly annotated, open access critical edition of an early modern 'book of secrets' containing technical recipes and working notes."
-category: encounters
+category: on-method
 ---

 ## A Digital Critical Edition for the Making and Knowing Project